monk-afk/filterplus/README.md

 Mentioning players by name sends green text.

 If blacklist is not found in mod_storage, it is created from `blacklist.lua`.

+Includes API for other mods to check words against blacklist.
 ## Chat commands
 - Mute player (requires `mute` priv)
   - (10 minute min, two hour max)